kubevirt/user-guide/access.md

 ### Accessing the serial console

-The serial console of a virtual machine can be access by using the `console` command:
+The serial console of a virtual machine can be accessed by using the `console` command:

 ```bash
 $ virtctl console -s http://mycluster:8184 testvm